jsistla/vehicle-detection/README.md

 ### Handling False Positives and Multiple Detectors

-Once we have above pipeline stages were ready, we created a vehicle detector using those pipeline stages.
+Once I have above pipeline stages ready, I created a vehicle detector using those pipeline stages.
 However, it gave us a lot of duplicate and false positive detections.

 Next, **heat-maps**  are used to remove both false positives and multiple detectors.
 Heat-map work as follows.